Same-sex marriages (SSM) & civil unions in Michigan.

 Public opinion polls.

 Prior to 2003, same-gender sexual behavior was a criminal offense in Michigan.
 The activity became legal as a result of a decision by the U.S. Supreme Court in Lawrence v.
 Texas.
 That ruling decriminalized such behavior in Texas, Michigan, and 11 other states.
-This behavior had previously been decriminalized in the other 37 states and the District of Columbia.
+This behavior had previously been decriminalized individually by the remaining 37 states and the District of Columbia.

 "To secure and preserve the benefits of marriage for our society and for future generations of children, the union of one man and one woman in marriage shall be the only agreement recognized as a marriage or similar union for any purpose.